 This is the famous ‘Hachi-Roku’ Toyota, credited by many as helping create the modern drift scene in the hands of Japanese driver Keiichi Tsuchiya.
 With a lightweight construction and short wheelbase, even the 130hp of the four-cylinder engine was enough to make wild slides possible.
 The AE86 was also immortalised in the Initial D manga series, something that has created a cult following for the diminutive hatchback and kept values high.

-As with the RX-8 earlier, the RX-7 uses the characterful but delicate Wankel rotary engine, with the added bonus of twin turbochargers.
-This means up to 276hp, and the potential for much more with modifications.
-The car pictured belongs to ‘Mad’ Mike Whiddett, a professional drift racer from New Zealand, and is known as the Madbul.
+As with the RX-8, the RX-7 uses a characterful but delicate rotary engine, here with the added bonus of twin turbochargers.
+This means up to 276hp, and the potential for plenty more with modifications.
+The car pictured belongs to ‘Mad Mike’ Whiddett, a professional drift racer from New Zealand, and is known as the Madbul.
 With up to 537hp at the rear wheels, it represents what can be achieved with an RX-7.

-Unlike the previous generations of Nissan Silvia, the S15 was created to go faster on track rather than simply for drifting.
-That meant out with the old viscous limited-slip differential, and in came a new helical one.
-It did also gain a new six-speed gearbox, and 250hp turbo engine, along with bigger brakes and uprated suspension though.
-Drifting fun is still available; you’ll just need to work harder to unlock it.
+Unlike previous generations of Nissan Silvia, the S15 was created to go fast on track rather than simply for drifting.
+That meant out with the old viscous limited-slip differential, and in with a new helical one.
+It also gained a new six-speed gearbox and 250hp turbocharged engine, along with bigger brakes and uprated suspension.
+Drifting fun is still available, you’ll just need to work harder to unlock it.

-If working hard for your drift is important, then look no further than the Caterham Seven.
-On paper it sounds so easy, with an ultra-lightweight construction and power to the rear wheels.
-Caterham even offers drifting experiences – so confident is it in the abilities of the Seven.
-But being so delicate to throttle and steering responses means the hard work comes in keeping it sideways through longer corners without ending up facing the wrong way.
+If working hard for your drift is important, look no further than the Caterham Seven.
+On paper it sounds so easy, with ultra-lightweight construction and power to the rear wheels.
+Caterham even offers drifting experiences at UK circuits such as Brands Hatch.
+But being so sensitive to throttle and steering responses means the hard work comes in keeping it sideways through longer corners.
+Be brutal and you’ll probably end up facing the wrong way.

 Feeling brave?
-Then welcome to the world of drifting a 6.0-litre V8 muscle car, originating from Down Under.
-As a thinly disguised Holden HSV GTO, the Monaro VXR packs 397hp and a chunky 390lb ft of torque.
-Despite the monster engine, and big coupé body, the VXR is surprisingly capable on-track and can be made to pull lurid slides as long as you dare.
+Then welcome to the world of drifting a 6.2-litre V8 muscle car, originating from Down Under.
+As a thinly disguised Holden HSV GTS, the VXR8 packs 585hp from an engine shared with the Chevrolet Camaro ZL1.
+Thanks to its monster engine, the VXR can pull lurid slides for as long as you dare.

 Volvo 360 GLT

 Stop laughing; we’re being completely serious here.
-While it may look like something your grandmother would (and probably did) drive, it does have genuine drift potential.
+While it may look like something your grandmother would (and probably did) drive, this Volvo does have genuine drift potential.
 This comes courtesy of standard rear-wheel drive, but also the gearbox being a rear-mounted transaxle that aids weight distribution.
-The 360 GLT is the pick of the 300 Series, with the 2.0-litre engine being the only with sufficient torque to enable drifting.
+The 360 GLT is the pick of the range, with the 2.0-litre engine being the only with sufficient torque to enable drifting.
 Just try to think of a decent explanation to friends and family when you buy one.

 Dodge Viper SRT-10

-The 8.4-litre V10 Viper is a pretty scary car to begin with, thanks to 600hp and 560lb ft of torque that can easily overwhelm the rear tyres.
+We’ll finish with a car that really is for expert-level drifting only.
+The 8.4-litre V10 Viper is a pretty scary car to begin with, thanks to 600hp and 560lb ft of torque that can easily overwhelm its rear tyres.
 You’d need to be mad to want to drift one, but that’s exactly what Samuel Hübinette from Sweden has done.
-Oh, but his particular competition-spec Viper has 825hp.
-Having won the Formula D drifting championship twice, we can surmise that Samuel is rather handy behind the wheel.
-Best leave the Viper to the professionals.
+His particular competition-spec Viper has 825hp.
+Venomous.